Ultimate Asset Organizer – Materials

 After big preview jobs, run cleanup

-- Use the cleanup action to remove unused data and delete temporary proxy folders.
+• Use cleanup to remove unused data and delete temporary proxy folders.

 FAQ